 Convolutional Neural Network Architecture

-A CNN architecture is divided into two components:
+The CNN architecture is a made up of two important components:

 - In a process known as Feature Extraction, a convolution tool isolates and identifies the distinct characteristics of a picture for analysis.
 This feature extraction consists of an input, convolution layer, and pooling layer.